 Corporate taxes and corporate welfare destroy jobs long-term.
-Governments should lower taxes and stop picking particular firms to give hand-outs.
+Governments should lower taxes and stop picking firms to give handouts.
 This is strategy flawed.

-Burger King and Tim Hortons’ proposed merger ignited calls for more government involvement in failed corporate welfare programs.
-Happily, a few voices, mainly Republicans, pointed to the real issue that needs addressing: ineffective corporate tax policies nudging companies to relocate abroad, and causing them to retain significant cash outside the USA.
-Corporate taxes reduces retained earnings needed to create jobs.
+Burger King and Tim Hortons’ proposed merger ignited calls for government to give more welfare funds to business.
+But Republicans saw the issue to tackle: ineffective corporate tax policies nudging firms to move abroad and causing them to keep much cash outside the USA.
+Corporate taxes reduce retained earnings that firms need to create jobs.
 Governments do not create jobs.
-They should provide the conditions for job creation.
+They should offer the conditions for job creation.

 Corporate Taxes and Corporate Welfare Destroy Jobs

 Corporate taxes and corporate welfare detract from effective business performance.
 Long-term they destroy jobs.
 Naive politicians want to boycott Burger King.
 They claim this transaction will shelter income from the USA’s corporate taxes.
 But they haven’t mentioned the oppressively high US corporate tax rate of 35%.
-Indeed, it’s hard to imagine the US has one of the highest corporate tax rates in the world.
-Go figure!
+It’s hard to imagine the US has one of the highest corporate tax rates in the world.

-Burger King’s management has a responsibility to look after its shareholders’ best interests.
-This present decision is good stewardship.
-However, liberals will disagree because they wear anti-business blinkers.
+Burger King’s must look after its shareholders’ interests.
+And this decision does that—good stewardship.
+But, liberals will not go for it as they wear anti-business blinkers.

-Politicians, particularly tax and spend liberals like President Obama, want more job creation and more taxes from corporations.
-These goals conflict.
-Sustained job creation won’t happen under current conditions in one of the highest global tax locations.
+Tax and spend liberal politicians such as president Obama want more job creation and more taxes from firms.
+But these goals conflict.
+Sustained job creation won’t happen in today’s conditions.
+The USA is one of the highest global tax places for business.

-The president and like-minded liberals, inexperienced in business, do not understand that the economy needs robust firms to create long-term jobs.
-Thus, companies should pay less taxes, not more.
-Taxing retained profits reduces funds available for investment.
-In turn, businesses create fewer jobs.
+The president and other liberals, naïve in business, do not accept that the economy needs robust firms to create long-term jobs.
+Thus, firms should pay less taxes, not more.
+Taxing retained profits means fewer funds for investment.
+Businesses will create fewer jobs.
 Job creation is a by-product of a strong, growing business.
 Job creation must never be the goal.
-The goal must be production of goods and services using effective value creation platforms with sustainable competitive advantages.
+The goal must be to produce goods and services using effective value creation platforms with sustainable competitive advantages.

 Corporate Taxes and Corporate Welfare Do Not Produce Long-Term Jobs

-Giving investment incentives to selected industries as Canada did with its auto industry is myopic.
-Canada’s automotive industry built on corporate welfare is declining and will continue without more welfare.
-Chrysler enjoyed handouts over the years, but because its business was structurally unsound with its various union arrangements, among other things, it failed more than once.
+Giving welfare benefits to firms as Canada did with its auto industry is myopic.
+That industry, built on corporate welfare, is failing.
+The fall will continue without more welfare.
+Chrysler enjoyed handouts over the years, but failed more than once.
+Why?
+Its business was unsound and its labor contracts expensive.
+Still.
+Chrysler got welfare.

 President Obama, the king of Corporate Welfare, doled out billions of “stimulus funds” to companies during the Great Recession, and they used them for outrageous projects.
-However, as expected, the stimulus program wasted of taxpayers’ funds.
+As expected, the stimulus program wasted of taxes.
 And let’s not forget the cash for clunkers that failed miserably, too!
 Yet, Obama continues his tax and spend approach unabated.

 Governments’ role is to create level conditions for firms to flourish.
-They must create conditions amenable for businesses to want to operate in their jurisdictions.
-It is absurd and naive to think bribing companies with handouts is more than a band-aid.
-Governments must abolish corporate taxes and corporate welfare, and reduce regulations to a minimum.
-They must ensure employees are not forced to join unions and pay dues.
-We need right to work legislation in all jurisdictions so unions can’t use workers’ earnings for their political purposes and other escapades.
+Businesses should want to operate in their districts.
+It is absurd and naïve to think bribing firms with handouts is more than a band-aid.
+Let’s abolish corporate taxes and corporate welfare and reduce regulations to a minimum.
+Stop forcing employees to join unions and pay dues.
+We need right-to-work laws so unions can’t use workers’ earnings for their political purposes and other antics.

-Governments’ are innately incompetent and ineffective and should not use taxpayers’ funds to pick corporate winners.
-Sadly, these often become losers.
+Governments’ are inept and ineffective and should not use taxes to pick corporate winners.
+These often become losers.
 And it’s our tax dollars they wasted, to boot!

 © 2014, Michel A. Bell